tom-howard/ros/content/amr31001/lab1.md

     ![](/figures/amr31001/move_alt.svg)

     1. **Profile (a):** The robot needs to follow a *figure-of-eight* shaped path, where a linear and angular velocity command are set simultaneously to generate circular motion.
-Velocities will need to be defined in order to achieve a path diameter of 1m for each of the two loops.
+Velocities will need to be defined in order to achieve **a path diameter of 1m** for each of the two loops.
 Having set the velocities appropriately, you'll then need to work out how long it would take the robot to complete each loop, so that you can determine when the robot should have got back to its starting point.
 At this point you'll need to change the turn direction, so that the robot switches from anti-clockwise to clockwise turning.
     1. **Profile (b):** The robot needs to start and end in the same position, but move through intermediate points 1-7, in sequence, to generate the *stacked square* profile as shown.
-Each of the two squares must be 1m x 1m in size, so you'll need to find the right velocity and duration pairs for moving forward and turning.
+Each of the two squares must be **1m x 1m in size**, so you'll need to find the right velocity and duration pairs for moving forward and turning.
 You'll also need to change the turn direction once the robot reaches Point 3, and then again at Point 7!

 ## Wrapping Up